 - Type in the name of the new version, then click “Save.”

-For Parallels Desktop, use the following steps.
+For Parallels Desktop, use the following steps or refer to this guide from Parallels.

 - Start Parallels and make sure the VM you want to use as your original is configured and in the state you wish to copy.
 Also, make sure that it is shut down.